morningconsult/docker-credential-vault-login/README.md

 }
 ```

-the process will attempt to read your secret at `secret/docker/registry1` if you attempt to pull an image from `registry-1.example.com` (e.g. `docker pull registry-1.example.com/my-image`).
-On the other hand, if you were to run `docker pull registry-2.example.com/my-image`, it would attempt to read the secret from `secret/docker/registry2`.
+With this configuration, if you attempt to pull an image from `registry-1.example.com` (e.g. `docker pull registry-1.example.com/my-image`) then the process will attempt to lookup your Docker credentials at `secret/docker/registry1`.
+On the other hand, if you were to run `docker pull registry-2.example.com/my-image`, it will attempt to lookup the credentials at `secret/docker/registry2`.

 #### Diffie-Hellman Private Key